 Q: What flywheel do I use for my 4.6?

-A: All 4.6 Cobras use an 8 bolt flywheel, FMS # for Billet or for Aluminum.
+A: All 4.6 Cobras use an 8 bolt flywheel, FMS # for Billet.
 GT's are a little different.
 You will need to check the VIN # of the car.
 If the 8th character in the VIN is the letter X, the motor is a Windsor and will use the same 8 bolt flywheel as the Cobras do.
 If the 8th character is the letter W, the motor is a Romeo and uses a 6 bolt flywheel.